Identify Your Ideal Customer Profile (ICP)

 Rank Your Customers

 When you analyze your data, create a list of your best and worst customers.
-Consider what makes them such a great fit or a big risk to take on.
-Discuss the most common objections that your Sales and Customer Success teams face regularly.
+Consider what makes them a great fit or a big risk to take on.
+Discuss the most common objections your sales and customer success teams face regularly.
 Reflect on the key attributes that can lead these deals to falter.
-You’ll need to talk to each department to clarify the metrics that they use to set their team’s objectives and define success.
-This will help frame the specific attributes that you all agree to be the most important for your company.
+Talk to each department to clarify the metrics they use to set their team’s objectives and define success.
+This will help frame the specific attributes you all agree to be the most important for your company.

-One way to go about this is to rank your customers based on their CLV, ROI, and CSAT scores and then compare this data with the firmographics that you gathered at the beginning to see if there are any distinct patterns between them.
-You may find that what you thought were your “best” customers do not actually bring the most benefit to your company long-term.
-By teaming up with other departments, you will be able to take a more holistic approach to how you define “best” and “worst.”
+One way to go about this is to rank your customers based on their CLV, return on investment (ROI), and CSAT scores, and then compare this data with the firmographics that you gathered at the beginning to see if there are any distinct patterns between them.
+You may find that what you thought were your “best” customers don't actually bring the most benefit to your company long-term.
+By teaming up with other departments, you can take a more holistic approach to defining your “best” and “worst” customers.

 Dissect Your Success